ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 {% endfig %}

-## Grey wooden kitchen – how to design it?
+## A grey kitchen with wooden elements – how to design it?

 One of the most popular and at the same time most impressive kitchen design is **grey kitchen with wooden elements**.
 If it's improperly arranged, however, it might look poorly.
 Knowledge of the basic rules of designing a grey kitchen can help you achieve the intended result and create a **stylish interior** that you will enjoy for a long time.